-With all the various angles and possibilities to cover —ADHD is no one-size-fits-all condition, after all— it felt very overwhelming.
+With all the various angles and possibilities to cover — after all, ADHD is no one-size-fits-all condition — it felt overwhelming.

 Top-Of-Class-Attorney?
 Meet Parenting

 A few days later, with the presentation finally Powerpointed, I met a 40-something mother with ADHD.
-She also felt overwhelmed—by living the topic I’d only been writing about.
-Definitely more challenging!.
+She said she also felt overwhelmed—by living the topic I’d only been writing about.

 Setting off on her errands after dropping the oldest at school, she’d often find herself inexplicably off-course.
 Instead of mailing items at the post office and grocery-shopping, she was sipping lattes and cruising the toy-store aisles.
 At first she attributed her distractibility to being overwhelmed with the responsibilities of raising a family.
 “But honestly, ” she said, “plenty of other mothers are doing much more, and with less stress, it seems.”

 She’d also noticed that she and her husband, who’d always gotten along so well, now often squabbled.